Easter in the Scriptures

 The name Easter is never mentioned in the original Scriptures.
 However, only the King James translation of the Bible does use the word.
 “And when he had apprehended him, he put him in prison, and delivered him to four quaternions of soldiers to keep him; intending after Easter to bring him forth to the people” (Acts 12:4).
-In Acts 12:4, Peter was arrested about the beginning of the Passover feast (the Passover meal was eaten during the night that began the 15th of Nisan), and the king’s intention was to sentence and punish him after the feast had come to an end on the 21st.
+In the previous verse, Peter was arrested about the beginning of the Passover feast (the Passover meal was eaten during the night that began the 15th of Nisan), and the king’s intention was to sentence and punish him after the feast had come to an end on the 21st.

-The Greek word that the King James Version translates as Easter is actually the word “Pascha” (Hebrew: Pesach) which means “ Passover” and this is how all accurate translations show it.
+The Greek word, that the King James Version translates as Easter, is actually the word “Pascha” (Hebrew: Pesach) which means “ Passover” and this is how all accurate translations show it.
 As noted above, the whole paschal feast is meant, and not merely a single day of it.

 In the Christian faith today, Easter has come to mean the celebration of the resurrection of Christ three days after His crucifixion.
 But while it is appropriate for Jesus’ resurrection to be celebrated, the day on which Jesus’ resurrection is celebrated should not be referred to as Easter.
 Further, Christ’s resurrection is something that should be celebrated every day, not just once a year (Romans 6:4).

 In His service,